Relating the Diverse Merger Histories and Satellite Populations of Nearby Galaxies: Satellite Populations are Assembled During Mergers

 Throughout the previous sections, we have established that a strong relationship exists between the number of satellites around nearby MW-mass systems and the mass of their dominant mergers.
 Of the eight observed systems considered in this work, two galaxies have estimates of both their first and second most dominant mergers, as well as usable evidence for which of their satellites may have existed prior to the most dominant event --- the MW and M81.
 Both galaxies are currently experiencing their most dominant merger --- the MW with the LMC, and M81 with M82 --- but their accreted masses (i.e. limit on their previous dominant mergers) have also been measured from their stellar halos (see Table \ref{tab:obs}).
-Recent work has shown promise in differentiating existing and newcomer satellites in both systems.

-In this section, we will use this recent work to sketch the evolution of the MW and M81 satellite systems from their past to current dominant mergers, showing that their satellite systems evolve along the relation.
+Recent work has shown promise in differentiating existing and newcomer satellites in both systems.\footnote{We exclude the very well studied M31 system from this analysis, as its largest merger prior to the dominant merger several Gyr ago that formed its massive halo \citep[e.g.,][see Table \ref{tab:obs}]{dsouzabell2018b} is not known.
+It is therefore unclear how its largest ancient merger compares to its current merger with the massive satellite M33, and we cannot tell which satellites may have belonged to it.} In this section, we will use this recent work to sketch the evolution of the MW and M81 satellite systems from their past to current dominant mergers, showing that their satellite systems evolve along the relation.